Rekha: Image and artistry

 Despite appreciation toward achievements in her professional career, Rekha's public image has often been interwoven in the media with speculations about her personal life and relationships.
 Known for her tendency to shun publicity, Rekha has gained a reputation for being mysterious and reclusive, which drew media comparisons to Greta Garbo.
 Hindustan Times argues that Rekha has shrouded "her life in an intriguing Garbo-like mystery".
 According to Rediff, "Rekha's reclusive nature has gone a long way towards building an aura of mystery around her."
 Rekha rarely gives interviews, and she mostly avoids parties and events.
 Asked once about her mysterious image, she denied several times trying to live up to this image, asserting it is press-created: "What mystery?
 The media is the one that creates this image.
 It's just that I am basically shy by nature, an introvert and fiercely private."
 Film journalist Anupama Chopra, who visited Rekha in 2003, wrote that while tabloids had portrayed her as "a reclusive woman twisted bitter by lecherous men and loneliness", in reality Rekha was "none of these", describing her as "chatty and curious, excited and energetic, cheerful and almost illegally optimistic".

-She was referred to as the reigning Queen of Indian Cinema at the 2012 IIFA Awards held in Singapore, where she was given the "Outstanding Contribution to Indian Cinema (Female)" award, also referred to as the Lifetime Achievement Award.
+She was named the reigning Queen of Indian Cinema at the 2012 IIFA Awards held in Singapore, where she was given the "Outstanding Contribution to Indian Cinema" award, the function's Lifetime Achievement Award.
 In 1999, the columnist-turned-author Mohan Deep published the first biography about her, titled Eurekha!: The Intimate Life Story of Rekha (1999).
 Another biography was released by the journalist Yasser Usman in 2016 under the title of Rekha: The Untold Story.